Aquarium plants can be an extremely confusing topic, especially for beginners.

 Mid-Ground plants should be planted near the middle of the tank and are slightly taller than foreground plants.
 They tend to be a little thicker and fill out more of the tank, so they give the aquarium a nice “full” feeling.
 Mid-ground plants create a transition zone to the background.

 These are your main piece showstoppers.
 Plants such as Amazon Swords are large, thick, and tend to be the main attraction.
-They are usually placed at the very back of the tank as to not obstruct the view.
+They are usually placed at the very back of the tank so as to not obstruct the view.
 You’ll also usually have fewer background plants due to their space requirements.
 They also have a tendency to create large amounts of shade, so space them accordingly.

 Proper Plant Care